Information on this site may be temporarily incorrect due to sudden changes associated with COVID-19.

 Instructor development opportunities

 Need help as an instructor?
-See if what you need is on the DVM Teaching Quick Links page.
+See if what you need is on the Course Coordinator and instructor resources document

 Peer review of teaching Are you interested in peer review of your teaching?
 Contact the CVM Educational Support group to set up a time to discuss what aspect of your teaching you would like reviewed.